 Overseen by the Scientific Director Prof. Alberto Mantovani, the Research Centre has been classified by SCImago as one of the leading centres in the world according to the impact of its publications.

 Built on Humanitas’ 14 years in education and inspired by the concept of active learning, the Medical and Nursing Schools are located at Humanitas’ flagship Research Hospital in Milan.

 In the cosmopolitan city of Milan, Humanitas University provides a unique learning environment.
 Alongside the University’s own resources, students are offered an interactive education with access to the modern facilities and resources.
 The students enjoy the opportunity to interact with top international visiting professors and leading professionals.
 Humanitas graduates can enter the medical profession across the EU and become part of the international medical community.

-In Milan there are 8 Universities (including Humanitas), most of which are long-standing and prestigious.
-In Milan there are 8,400 foreign students.
+There are 8 Universities (including Humanitas) in Milan, most of which are long-standing and prestigious.
+There are 8,400 foreign students in Milan.

 2,000 Professionals work at the Humanitas Research Hospital.
 In 2013, we had 40,000 inpatient operations and 2,200,000 outpatient visits including 55,000 to the Emergency Room.